learn-co-students/ruby-boating-school-nyc-web-082718/README.md

 'Instructor' class:
 * init with name
 * return all instructors
-* Instructor.pass_student should take in a student name and test name and return status failed
+* Instructor.pass_student should take in a student name and test name and return status passed
 * Instructor.fail_student should take in a student name and test name and return status failed
 * Instructor.student_grade_percentage should take in a student first name and output the percentage of tests that they have passed